base/base/docs/specs/interop/predeploys.md

 }
 ```

-#### Storing Sent-back Messages Hashes
+#### Storing Sent-back Message Hashes

-When receiving a sent-back message from the destination chain, it's
+When receiving a sent-back message only message hashes
-crucial to ensure:
+of actual failed messages should be stored, for this we must ensure the origin,

-- The `L2_TO_L2_CROSS_DOMAIN_MESSENGER` from the destination chain is the `sender`
+sender and caller are all the expected contracts.

-- The message loc containing the message hash originated in the `L2_TO_L2_CROSS_DOMAIN_MESSENGER`.
+It's also important to ensure only the hashes of messages that were initiated
-- The `msg.sender` is the `CrossL2Inbox`.
+in this chain are accepted and that they come from the correct destination
-- Message hashes can only be returned to the chain where the message was emitted.
+chain id.

 ```solidity
 function receiveMessageHash(uint256 _messageSource, uint256 _messageDestination, address _sender, bytes32 _messageHash) external {